-In a sea of legal blogs, how do you stand out?
+In a vast sea of legal blogs, how do you stand out?

-We reached out to Kevin O’Keefe, CEO and Founder of LexBlog, a blogging platform for lawyers, for some of his thoughts around best practices for blogging for lawyers.
-His first—and most important—piece of advice was to start a niche publication.
+We reached out to Kevin O’Keefe, CEO and Founder of LexBlog, a blogging platform for lawyers, for some of his best practices on legal blog writing.

 Why lawyers should be blogging

-Here are a few tips for starting a successful niche blog for your law firm based on our exchange with Kevin.
+Here are a few tips for successful legal blog writing based on our exchange with Kevin.

 If you’re in a larger city, focusing on a specific passion you have within your practice area could be a winning strategy.
 For example, Dallas family lawyer Michelle May O’Neil doesn’t just write a family law blog: She publishes both the Dallas Divorce Law Blog and a blog titled Gay and Lesbian Family Law in Texas.

 Bonus tip: If you need more help defining a niche for your legal blog, follow the steps in this post from Kevin.

 Having a blog can help with your website SEO, and by extension, help potential clients find you online.

 However, Kevin is adamant that this isn’t what’s most important.
 Lawyers should worry less about SEO and more about writing quality posts.